How a Realist Hero Rebuilt the Kingdom

-How a Realist Hero Rebuilt the Kingdom (現実主義勇者の王国再建記, Genjitsu Shugi Yūsha no Ōkoku Saikenki), also known as Re:CONSTRUCTION - The Elfrieden Kingdom Tales of Realistic Brave, is a Japanese light novel series written by Dojyomaru and illustrated by Fuyuyuki.
-The story follows Kazuya Souma, a humanities-student-turned-hero as he pulls on his knowledge of realism and machiavellianism in order to rebuild the kingdom.
-A manga adaptation by Satoshi Ueda began serialization online in Overlap's Comic Gardo manga website in July 2017.
+How a Realist Hero Rebuilt the Kingdom (現実主義勇者の王国再建記, Genjitsu Shugi Yūsha no Ōkoku Saikenki), also known as Re:Construction – The Elfrieden Kingdom Tales of Realistic Brave, is a Japanese light novel series written by Dojyomaru and illustrated by Fuyuyuki.
+The story follows Kazuya Souma, a humanities-student-turned-hero as he pulls on his knowledge of political realism in order to rebuild the kingdom.
+A manga adaptation by Satoshi Ueda began serialization online on Overlap's Comic Gardo manga website in July 2017.
 Digital publisher J-Novel Club has licensed both the light novel and manga for an English release.
 An anime television series adaptation by J.C.Staff aired from July 2021 to April 2022.

 Plot

 Kazuya Souma is a young man who is suddenly transported to another world where he is informed by Albert Elfrieden, the king of the Elfrieden Kingdom, that he is abdicating the throne to him.
 He is also informed that he has been betrothed to Albert's daughter, Liscia.
 Deciding he is going to rebuild the country's struggling economy, Kazuya gathers talented citizens who are going to help him with the reform.